 It’s Friday and you’re prepared for the start of the weekend rush.
 Fully staffed, both front of house and back.
 The kitchen is prepped and ready with all of your signature menu items and bestsellers.
 Everything’s perfect—until the Friday dinner traffic just trickles in.
 Your regulars arrive, but where’s the crowd?

-Don’t let this scenario happen to you during Lent, which begins March 1.
-Datassential says 26 percent of consumers observe Lent, and 41 percent of those consumers eat fish on Fridays instead of meat.
+Don’t let this scenario happen to you during Lent, which begins March 6.
+Lifeway Research found 24 percent of consumers observe Lent.
 If seafood and other meatless offerings aren’t on your Lent menu, you could miss out.
-Adding the right items and then marketing them are ways you can appeal to all customers—your regulars, occasional diners, and walk-ins.
+Adding the right items and then marketing them are ways you can appeal to all customers—your regulars, occasional diners and walk-ins.